Our Latest Research Results

 Many studies on the effectiveness of compression agree that only if the compression garment provides gradient support of 20-30 mmHG of pressure throughout will it be really effective.
 For example, our own research with Progressive Sports Technologies of Loughborough University Sports Technology Institute shows that unless a compression garment is cut to precisely match the individual’s measurements, the consistency and effectiveness of the compression garment is compromised.
 Furthermore, Kurio’s unique method for manufacturing each compression garment to your body-shape have been shown to produce accurate pressures to our exacting standards, with identical compression in each limb, irrespective of any differences in their shape.
 Moreover, we can manufacture garments with consistent compression, so that if you order one garment or one for every day of the week, you can expect them to apply the same pressures.

-Kurio made to measure compression garments are the ONLY ones currently offering this level of gradient support throughout.
+Kurio made to measure compression garments are guaranteed to offer this level of gradient support throughout.

 At Kurio we heavily invest in the science behind our product and are proud to be at the cutting edge of compression technology.
 Like all athletes we are always looking for ways to improve.